October 1, 2024

 missing image

-For token number seven, the obverse has a draped and laureated bust to the right of George III, with an H on the truncation.
+The obverse has a draped and laureated bust to the right of George III, with an H on the truncation.
 The legend is simply “JERSEY BANK 1813.”
 Halliday engraved this die.
-On the reverse, there is a robed female figure seated to the left on a bale, holding scales and a cornucopia.
+On the reverse there is a robed female figure seated to the left on a bale, holding scales and a cornucopia.
 Typical of these coins, the female represents Justice and Plenty.
 The legend is “ONE PENNY TOKEN.”
-This is a very rare token.

 Jersey Bank